Copyright Resources: Getting Started

 Except where noted, this guide is licensed under a Creative Commons Attribution 4.0 International License, Terms of use for the individual resources linked from this guide may vary.

-KU Libraries collaborated with the Office of General Counsel on the development of a Copyright Decision Tree, a flow chart in the form of an interactive slide show that helps users determine whether they are using copyrighted materials in compliance with U.S. copyright law, including fair use, and recommends risk mitigation strategies.
+KU Libraries staff utilize two tools for helping to navigate copyright questions.
+A Framework for Analyzing Any U.S. Copyright Problem was developed by lawyer librarians to assist potential users of 3rd party content to determine if and how they are using copyright-protected materials in compliance with U.S. copyright law and/or fair use through the application of five simple questions.
+The Copyright Decision Tree, developed in collaboration with the Office of the General Counsel, is a flow chart in the form of an interactive slide show that helps users determine whether they are using copyrighted materials in compliance with U.S. copyright law, including fair use, and recommends risk mitigation strategies.

 There are many great resources for learning about copyright.
 In addition to those listed throughout this guide, interested learners might consider: